Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 1. Open the `TradeApp` stream application.

 2. To retrieve aggregations, you need to make retrieval requests.
-To process these requests let's define a stream as follows.
+To process these requests, let's define a stream as follows:
     ```sql
     CREATE SINK STREAM TradeSummaryStream (symbol string, total long, avgPrice double);
     ```